People who choose to study maths are often regarded as highly intelligent.

 It's not a conventional teaching method since there is no interaction between the tutor and tutee, but it's interactive and completely free!

-Another advantage to learning from videos is that you can pause, rewind or fast-forward them according to how you are progressing.
+Another advantage of learning from videos is that you can pause, rewind, or fast-forward them according to how you are progressing.
 Do the questions with the teacher, or have a go before you watch their solution.

 Learning maths online will open you up to a world of knowledge.
-So dip into polynomial equations or find out how to calculate the surface area of a cone - you're in the driving seat of your academic success!
+So change your view on online tutorials and dip into some polynomial equations or find out how to calculate the surface area of a cone - you're in the driving seat of your academic success!